 Lower Darwin Falls Trail is a 6.8 mile lightly trafficked out and back trail located near Lone Pine, California that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash